 Is this a good time to move to La Linea to work in Gibraltar?

 Yes, genuinely.
-La Linea is already significantly cheaper than Gibraltar, and after July the border friction that has put people off disappears.
+La Linea is already significantly cheaper than Gibraltar, and after 15 July the border friction that has put people off disappears.
 The quality-of-life case for living in La Linea while working in Gibraltar becomes very strong.

-What's the best neighbourhood for a Gibraltar worker to rent in?
+What is the best neighbourhood for a Gibraltar worker to rent in?

 Do I need to register my rental contract anywhere in Spain?

-It's not legally mandatory to register a residential rental contract, but both landlords and tenants benefit from doing so.
-Registration helps protect the tenant's rights and is increasingly requested by banks and government offices.
+It is not legally mandatory to register a residential rental contract, but both landlords and tenants benefit from doing so.
+Registration helps protect your rights and is increasingly requested by banks and government offices.
+You will also need a NIE, which requires completing Modelo 790 with a €10 fee and three months of payslips.